glesica/glesica.github.io/quotes.md

 ~ Clifford Geertz

+  > That is the promise to glade, the hill we climb if only we dare it because
+  > being American is more than a pride we inherit, it’s the past we step into
+  > and how we repair it.

+~ Amanda Gorman, The Hill We Climb

   > We look at the world once, in childhood.
 The rest is memory.

 ~ Louise Glück, Nobel Literature Laureate